RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 Online Editing is an additional method for modifying BASIC program files on the U2 server.
 With this feature, users can remotely edit BASIC program files on the U2 server instead of having to retrieve or upload files from a repository.
 However, you cannot simultaneously utilize this mode alongside the traditional editing mode.

 **Note:** VS Code version 1.75 or higher is required to use this feature.
 Only Windows is supported in this preview version.
+This feature is not supported for jBASE.

 ### Start Using